 Make mulled wine a winner

-On a recent Facebook thread, Shona Coull explained that her
+On a recent Facebook post, Shona Coull explained that her

-suggestions and discussion about licensing, tips on selling and
+suggestions and discussion about licensing, selling and heating

-heating mulled wine, and how to turn a profit!
-Read what the PTAs
+mulled wine, and how to make a profit!
+Read what other PTAs had to

 Shona Coull asks: Finally, after all these